-As good as these stories are, reading them is not a substitute for reading the Old Testament itself; you will want to use How Often Would I Have Gathered You and the scriptures together.
+As good as these stories are, reading them is no substitute for reading the Old Testament itself; you will want to use How Often Would I Have Gathered You and the scriptures together.
 This approach will help bring the Bible to life and enhance your understanding.
-Not only will you understand the Old Testament better than ever before, you will also gain a greater appreciation for this great book of ancient scripture as the word of God and of its important place in our religious tradition.
+Not only will you understand the Old Testament better than ever before, you will also gain a greater appreciation for this great book of ancient scripture as the word of God and for its important place in our religious tradition.
 You will come to understand it and to love it.

 How is this book different from other books of Old Testament stories?